 We approximate the four point correlation function of (2) non perturbatively by resumming all the ladder diagrams.
-This approximation is justified for $|g/e|\ll1$ and for large $\mu$.
-Creation and annihilation of the $\psi$ tunneling particles is also forbidden, which isolates two body tunneling characteristics that should also be observable in non relativistic systems like (2).
+This approximation is justified for $|g/eaV_0|\ll1$ or for large $\mu$, or in the NR regime.
+Creation and annihilation of the $\psi$ tunneling particles is also forbidden, which isolates two-body tunneling characteristics that should also be observable in non relativistic systems like (1).

 Since between every instance of meson exchange, the $\psi$ field could couple to the barrier an arbitrary number of times, the barrier effect is treated exactly by inserting the tunneling propagator:

 The sum of amputated ladder diagrams, including the free term, which we denote $L$, could then be written as